 Using a currency broker will give you more control over the timing of the exchange rate and also the actual cost of the conversion.
 You can request quotes from multiple currency brokers here to see which one offers the best deal for your specific currency exchange.

-You will need to send the Lev from your bank to the currency broker who will convert it into Euros.
+Yes, you will need to send the Lev from your bank to the currency broker who will convert it into Euros.
 You will then need somewhere to send the Euros once the conversion has been done.

 If you send it straight into a GBP bank account the bank will either reject the transfer or convert it automatically at their exchange rate which could cost you around 4% of the transaction value.